Pheonix-5/Pheonix-5/README.md

-- 👋 Hi, I’m @Pheonix-5
-- 🌱 Passionate Game Developer <3
-- ------------Life is Also like a game, better be a developer then a shitty NPC player-------------
+ ------------Life is Also like a game, better be a developer then a shitty NPC player-------------

+- 👋 Hi, Myself Akshay Sharma pen name Phoenix
-- Fast learner, and love to code :)
+- 🌱 Passionate Game Developer <3 Fast learner, and love to code :)
 - 📫 How to reach me
 - Email - <8859akshaysharma@gmail.com>
 - Instagram - https://www.instagram.com/phoenix_sharma__/